Science & Technology

 Tallinn University of Technology is a leader in the engineering field, with close ties to global industrial partners, such as Mitsubishi Corporation, Ericsson, Samsung and ABB.

 Additionally, Estonia is also a well-established centre for biochemistry, molecular biology, gene technology and biotechnology.
 Currently, there are eight research centres and 55 biotechnology enterprises in Estonia.

-For more information on Estonia’s science scene and international cooperation, check out the Research in Estonia website.
+For more information on Estonia’s science scene and international cooperation, check out the website of Research in Estonia.

 International scientific cooperation is one of Estonia’s trademarks.

 We have seen a 43% increase in foreign students, and an approximately 58% increase of newly recruited international professors just in the last six years.